ayush-maji/first-repo/README.md

 # first-repo
 Hi I am Ayush Maji .
-And this is my first repository
+And this is my first repository Author:- Ayush